phanclan/vault-benchmark-perfstandbys/docs/slides/nomad.md

 class:compact, col-2
 # Step 1: Enable Telemetry on Nomad Servers and Clients

 Add the stanza below in your Nomad client and server configuration files.
-If you have used the provided repo in this guide to set up a Nomad cluster, the configuration file will be /etc/nomad.d/nomad.hcl.
-After making this change, restart the Nomad service on each server and client node.
+- If you have used the provided repo in this guide to set up a Nomad cluster, the configuration file will be `/etc/nomad.d/nomad.hcl`.

 ``` go
 telemetry {